Sreyan88/Fatigue-Detection-using-Deep-Learning/README.md

 # Setup Instructions

-First it is required to clone the entire repository into your local machine.
-There are two google drive links present inside model folder and the object detection folder.
-These two links need to be downloaded and placed into these folders respectively.
-After that you need to follow the steps listed below:
+<li>Clone the entire repository into your local machine.</li>
+<li>Download contents of object_detecion folder from zenodo and place it in the folder.</li>
+<li>Download models from zenodo and place it in models/image_classification.</li>

 <ol>
-  <li>Set up new Anaconda virtual environment:</li>
   <p> Setup a new environment and upgrade pip</p>

   ```